Hemapriya-2004/SkillAss-01/README.md

 # SkillAss-01
 Develop a program to create a Thread using Android Studio
 ## AIM:
-Develop a program to create a Thread using Android Studio
+Develop a program to perform a Thread using Android Studio

 ## EQUIPMENTS REQUIRED:
 Android Studio(Min. required Artic Fox)